An Installment Sale of an Asset Can Defer Payment of Gains Taxes

 Thirdly, the installment contract remains unsecured for the entire thirty (30) year period of the loan.
 The loan to the Seller is from a private lender (not a bank) and is not secured by the asset sold or the sale proceeds.
 The Lender agrees by contract to (a) not to report the loan to third parties (collection agencies, etc.); and (b) not to pursue default against the Seller in the event of third party default.
-The terms of the loan arrangement provide that the only recourse the Lender has is exclusively against the Intermediary in the event of default.
+The terms of the loan arrangement provide that the only recourse the Lender has is exclusively against the Payment Processor in the event of default.

 Lastly, the loan itself is a fixed rate, interest-only, for the entire term of the loan.
 Payment of the Principal to the Lender upon at the close of the thirty (30) year term of the loan.
 Loan proceeds are immediately available to the Seller for re-investment, and no seasoning for the re-investment is required.
 Remember, in order to deduct the interest paid on the loan, the loan principal must be used for business purposes.